PCMDI/pcmdi_metrics/docs/contributing.rst

 1. The pull request should include tests for new or modified code.
 2. Link issues to pull requests.
 3. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
 4. Squash and rebase commits for a clean and navigable Git history.

 When you open a pull request on GitHub, there is a template available for use.